ArcInstitute/bqtools/README.md

 # See full options list
 bqtools grep --help

+# Search for a specific regex in either sequence
+bqtools grep input.bq "ACGT[AC]TCCA"

 # Search for a specific subsequence (in primary sequence)
-bqtools grep input.bq -e "ATCG"

-# Search for a regular expression (in primary)
-bqtools grep input.bq -r "AT[CG]"
+bqtools grep input.bq -r "ATCG"

-# Search for both a subsequence (in extended sequence) and a regular expression (in either)
+# Search for a regular expression (in extended)
-bqtools grep input.bq -E "ATCG" -P "AT[CG]"
+bqtools grep input.bq -R "AT[CG]"
 ```